 Requests for Baptisms Times:

 Baptism is the initiating of a new member into the church, the Body of Christ.
 As such, it is not meant to be a private ceremony, but a ceremony of the Church.
-However, to make our baptisms safer during this time of the COVID-19 pandemic, our baptisms will be private, one family at a time.
 To schedule baptisms in English contact Fr.
 Paul x225, and in Spanish contact Fr.
 Carlos x222.
 (It is best to schedule your baptism with the Priest after you and your Godparents have attended the class.)

 Guidelines for Godparent Selection